 BioShock is about change.
-After working on the entire series, imagining and destroying idealistic cities, devising ways for players to alter themselves and creating countless mutated enemies, all the while observing – helping to catalyse, in fact – an evolution in the conversations around video games, Thomas, himself, was transformed.
+After working on the entire series, imagining and destroying idealistic cities, devising ways for players to alter themselves, and creating countless mutated enemies, all the while observing—helping to catalyze, in fact—an evolution in the conversations around video games, Thomas, himself, was transformed.
 The decision to co-found Question came partly because a certain kind of game-making had permanently altered Thomas' perspectives.

 "After BioShock 2, my world view had been utterly shaken," he says.
 "My career and sense of self were altered forever by working on it.
 I wasn't soured on triple-A immediately after, but I had a blasted hellscape in my wake in regards to my personal life.
 I barely recognize the memory of the guy I was when that game was finished.
 The fairly smart, put together person I was at the start of the project had become half crazed by the end.
 My parents remember that time.
 In my dangerous, do-not-try-this-at-home level of sleep deprivation they could see my eyes rolling.
 I was becoming like a Splicer."